FALL 2021 COVID-19 RESPONSE

-In reponse to the transition to online learning due to COVID-19, PSTAT is accepting change of major petitions online during Summer 2020 through the following procedure:
+In reponse to the transition to online learning due to COVID-19, PSTAT is accepting change of major petitions online during Fall 2020 through the following procedure:

 - In order to complete the form, you will need to upload the following items: